 Some centers offer this treatment option.
 An outpatient treatment program gives recovering substance users more flexibility as they focus on addressing their addiction and making the transition to sobriety.
 Outpatient clients typically live at home and tend to their daily responsibilities but are required to attend intensive therapy for a mandated set number of hours every week.
 These programs are cheaper than inpatient or residential treatment because clients are not required to live on-site at the treatment facility.

 At a very basic level of understanding, inpatient and residential centers cost more than outpatient centers.
 That’s because outpatient does not involve room and board.
-Also, in general, publicly-funded drug treatment centers cost less than a private center.
+Also, in general, publicly funded drug treatment centers cost less than private centers.
 The more amenities that are offered, the more treatment at the facility will cost.
 Examples of some of those amenities include private rooms, holistic therapies, such as acupuncture, massage, and yoga among many others, lush gardens, exercise rooms, and much more.

-Professional, knowledgeable staff – Treatment centers that are publicly-funded employ qualified addiction counselors and medical staff that can help users recover from substance abuse.
+Treatment centers that are publicly funded employ qualified addiction counselors and medical staff that can help users recover from substance abuse.
 Clients can expect to receive quality care from professionals who work at centers that provide government assistance.

 Basic accommodations are provided, but extras, which may be regarded as non-essential, are considered amenities, and they are not the focus of these programs.
 The basics are provided while private facilities aim to offer clients more of the comforts of home as they receive treatment.